sunitto/sunitto/README.md

 - Alumni at Le Wagon Bordeaux in Ruby stack and JS.

 ##
+🔭 PROJECT

-🔭 I’m currently looking for a job opportunity to dig deepen my skills in both back-end and front-end development.
+I’m currently looking for a job opportunity to dig deepen my skills in both back-end and front-end development.

 ##
 ⚡ FUN FACT

 I'm really passionate about boardgame and TCG, especially Flesh and Blood !!!